Teaching Cases and Education

 Michigan State University College of Human Medicine

 The headquarters for the College of Human Medicine, the Secchia Center, is located in Grand Rapids along the “medical mile.”
 With its opening in 2010, MSU College of Human Medicine achieved its expansion goal of 800 students in the fall of 2013, completing the nation’s largest allopathic medical school expansion.
-The division of radiology and biomedical imaging was created by Dr. Mark DeLano who serves as the director.

-Dr. DeLano leads the academic teaching and research missions of Advanced Radiology Services.
 The use of evidence based techniques to improve the delivery of health care is a primary focus of scholarly inquiry that has immediate impact on improved patient care.
 Investigation of these techniques in the management of common diagnostic problems such as stroke is underway.

 Western Michigan University Medical School

 Western Michigan University held the groundbreaking ceremony for the Homer Stryker School of Medicine on the W. E. Upjohn Campus in Kalamazoo in 2012.
 The inaugural class of 54 students arrived in August of 2014.
 Dr. Andreea Moore currently serves as the co-chair leading the Department of Radiology and department faculty in teaching medical students, as well as overseeing scholarly activities, research, professional and community service events.

 The Spectrum Health/Michigan State University College of Human Medicine Diagnostic Radiology Residency (https://www.spectrumhealth.org/medical-education/residencies/diagnostic-radiology-residency offers a robust training experience with a case volume to trainee ratio among the top in the nation.
 This includes cases in rare diseases and post-transplant studies.